anekleiven/explore_cancer_variants/README.md

 # Data Exploration Cancer Variants 👩🏽‍🔬

-Script to explore and visualize cancer variants and the annotated classification evidence.
+Script to explore, visualize and perform statistics on cancer variants and the annotated classification evidence.
 Each script contains further explanations on content and use.

 ## Requirements 💻